-We thank Nicholas Barberis, Cary Frydman (discussant), Marina Niessner (discussant), Terry Odean (discussant), Michaela Pagel (discussant), Cameron Peng, and seminar participants at Harvard Business School, the Swedish House of Finance, HKUST, the City University of Hong Kong, UBC Winter Finance Conference, the CEPR Household Finance Seminar Series, the NBER Summer Institute, Georgetown Fintech Seminar Series, the Boulder Summer Conference on Consumer Decision Making and the Booth Behavioral Financial Decision-Making Conference for helpful comments and suggestions.
+We thank Nicholas Barberis, Marina Niessner, Terry Odean, Cameron Peng, and seminar participants at Harvard Business School, the Swedish House of Finance, HKUST, the City University of Hong Kong, UBC Winter Finance Conference, the CEPR Household Finance Seminar Series, the NBER Summer Institute, Georgetown Fintech Seminar Series, and the Boulder Summer Conference on Consumer Decision Making for helpful comments and suggestions.
 All the remaining errors are our own.
 Patrick Luo was previously at Harvard Business School and is a data scientist at Farallon Capital Management.
 The views expressed herein are those of the authors and do not necessarily reflect the views of the Federal Reserve System or Farallon Capital Management.
 The views expressed herein should not be considered investment advice and do not constitute or form part of any offer to issue or sell, or any solicitation of any offer to subscribe or purchase, shares, units, or other interest in any particular investments.
 Please send correspondence to cluoren@gmail.com, enrichetta.ravina@kellogg.northwestern.edu, mcsammon@gmail.com, and lviceira@hbs.edu.